 The Secretary of the Corporation shall maintain a current list of operating ministries together with contact information for each.

 All staff and volunteers serve at the pleasure of the Board.
-The Board is involved in hiring executive directors and treasurers
+The Board is involved in approving Executive Directors and Treasurers of each ministry.

 All operating ministry budgets for the forthcoming year must be presented and approved at or before the last meeting of the preceding fiscal year.